Introduction

 Externalities and Market Failure

 Externalities can be explained as tangible units which are not charged for in the price system.
 The growth of industries and cities placed a tremendous burden on the environment by introducing pollutants such as pesticides, radioactive isotopes, and heavy metals into the air, land, and water.
 There are now approximately seventy thousand different chemicals in the marketplace, and new ones are being produced at an accelerating rate.
 In addition, the use of precious supplies of energy and materials for luxuries such as motorboats, air conditioners, and hair dryers has added more stress to the environment (The Stern Report 2008).
 These items deplete limited resources of raw materials necessary to make such products, as well as the depletion of “clean air” in the environment.
 The use of natural resources at a rate higher than nature’s capacity to restore itself will result in the pollution of air, water, and land. from the standpoint of the environmental crisis.
 This has a direct impact on the market performance of companies and their profitability (Mankiw 2006).
-The Kyoto protocol prevents many industries to compete and demand further changes, The transboundary movements of pollutants lead to unusual and complex economic and political difficulties.
+The Kyoto protocol prevents many industries to compete and demanding further changes, The transboundary movements of pollutants lead to unusual and complex economic and political difficulties.
 Individuals in one nation may suffer economic loss and health hazards as a result of the pollution that originated in another nation, yet they may not benefit from the economic activity that caused the pollution (Pindyck and Rubinfeld 2000).
 On the other hand, a nation or jurisdiction that acts to minimize pollution that is being transported over hundreds of miles may gain little local environmental benefit.
-Externalities lead to market failure in pharmaceutical and chemical industries depended upon regulations but dumped tons of toxic waste into the air.
+Externalities led to market failure in pharmaceutical and chemical industries depended upon regulations but dumped tons of toxic waste into the air.
 The effects of pollutants can be immediate (acute toxicity).
 The case of the pharmaceutical industry vividly portrays possible life-threatening effects that come from toxic pollutants and ineffective waste management.
 The toxic effect is produced by exposure of a continuing and prolonged nature.
-Of concern are delayed toxic reactions, progressive degenerative tissue damage, reproductive toxicity, cancer, mutations, and various other problems (Stiglitz 2001, see Appendix 1).
+Of concern are delayed toxic reactions, progressive degenerative tissue damage, reproductive toxicity, cancer, mutations, and various other problems (Stiglitz 2001).

 Toxic wastes dumped by pharmaceutical plants result in desertification which could also seriously decrease the carrying capacity of the and lands that support human settlements and wildlife.
 Desertification is the process of productive environments becoming increasingly desertlike.
 It is characterized by the lowering of water tables, a shortage of surface water, the salinization of existing water supplies, and wind and water erosion.
-In arid and semiarid regions the main cause of desertification is the overuse of land, resulting from overgrazing, overdrafting (mining) of groundwater for agriculture, poorly managed irrigation, the use of soils with poor drainage, and the choosing of crops and employment of agricultural practices that neglect soil conservation.
+In arid and semiarid regions the main cause of desertification is the overuse of land, resulting from overgrazing, over-drafting (mining) of groundwater for agriculture, poorly managed irrigation, the use of soils with poor drainage, and the choosing of crops and employment of agricultural practices that neglect soil conservation.
 Their only option is to overharvest arid and semiarid areas for fuel and food.
 This is caused by the scarcity of suitable land and capital, which are essential to providing for their families.
 The concern for protecting these vulnerable areas, although they will not be affected for a decade or two, appears understandably small to these peasants compared with the value of feeding their families today; therefore, conservation is left to be a concern only for those few altruistic individuals who are not starving (Winston 2006).

 Public Goods

 The main problem of public goods is that they are non-rival and non-excludable goods.
 Global public goods are international financial stability, environmental sustainability and infectious disease control (Cowen and Crampton 2002).
 In contrast, the present framework is comprised of numerous supranational economic institutions, such as the Bank for International Settlements, the World Trade Organisation, the International Monetary Fund, the World Bank and other United Nations-affiliated bodies.
 Generally speaking, these institutions advocate compatible, pro-globalization objectives.
 Indeed, a major rationale for these organisations, most of which under one guise or another has been operating for over half a century, is to encourage and facilitate increased global exchange (Mankiw 2006).
 Yet, further scope remains for integrating international goods, services and asset markets.
-For instance, trade to GDP ratios is still relatively small for many economies in the world, including large economies like the United States and Japan.
+For instance, trade-to-GDP ratios is still relatively small for many economies in the world, including large economies like the United States and Japan.
 Moreover, most of the investment that occurs in national economies is still funded by domestically generated savings, suggesting considerable potential remains for exploiting the gains from global finance (Winston 2006).

 The pharmaceutical industry creates new demands and shifts public goods to the global market.
 Several factors stimulate acceptance of the marketing philosophy (Mankiw 2006).
 It supports AIDS programs and disease prevention around the globe.
 Among them are these: (1) increased production capabilities in an economy of abundance, coupled with a lack of ready-made markets to consume the goods and services produced; (2) keenly competitive conditions that force greater attention on consumers and consumption; (3) the “profit squeeze” resulting from increased costs and competitive prices, which narrow profit margins; (4) the automation of manufacturing systems which, bringing high fixed costs and continuous production capability, require mass markets to spread them; (5) the recognition of the role of innovation and the contribution of new products to corporate growth and survival; (6) the growth of mergers and multinational corporations that recognize the need for better market planning and coordination; and (7) the development of mass markets with widespread discretionary spending power, thereby providing an opportunity for developing new products to meet consumer wants and needs (Cowen and Crampton 2002).